curisia72/Apple_Retail_KPIs/README.md

 ## Results Summary

-- Identified the top 3 stores by total revenue, with **[Apple The Dubai Mall, Apple Orchard Road, Apple Central World]** generating the highest sales overall.
+- Identified the top 3 stores by total revenue, with **Apple The Dubai Mall, Apple Orchard Road, Apple Central World** generating the highest sales overall.
-- Found that **[HomePod mini]** contributed the most to overall revenue, indicating strong customer demand in that area.
+- Found that **HomePod mini** was the most sold item across all years, indicating strong customer demand in that area.
-- Discovered that stores in the **[United States]** consistently outperformed others in total quantity sold.
+- Discovered that stores in the **United States** consistently outperformed others in total quantity sold.
 - Analyzed average price and quantity sold to identify potential pricing or inventory optimization opportunities.
 - Created a SQL view to consolidate key metrics (total revenue, quantity sold, and expenses) for easier analysis and reporting.